Teenagers Untangled has been picked by The Times UK as one of the top podcasts for parents

 85: Money: Giving teens and tweens an allowance.
 Two years on my daughter talks about how it’s impacted her.

-Send us a text What we give our kids to spend, and when, is a perennial problem for all parents.
+What do you think of this episode?
+Do you have any topics you'd like me to cover?
+What we give our kids to spend, and when, is a perennial problem for all parents.
 Money is a really tricky topic in any relationship; behind it lurks power, responsibility, and freedom.
-When our kids hit their ...
+When our kids hit their tween and teen years their needs and desires begin to rise rapidly, so how we enable them to get those things will have a lot to do with how we feel about handing them money, and what we say to them.…

 Listen to the Episode